chevah/compat/README.rst

 * pam - for pam authentication
 * arpy - for loading libraries on AIX.

+Only Python 2.7 is supported for now.

 Unified interface for working with operating system accounts on Unix and Windows, see IOSUsers.

-Support for starting Unix daemons and installing/starting Windows services.
+Support for starting Unix daemons.

 Importing this module on Windows populates sys.argv with Unicode values.